richardscarrott/jquery-modal/README.md

 repositions modal, useful if content has changed

 #### update $.modal.update(newContent, [options])
-Replaces modal content with newContent, notably it persists options
+Replaces modal content with newContent, unlike $.modal(), options persist

 #### loading $.modal.loading([beforeClose])
 Helper method to show modal in a loading state, use .modal-isloading for styling.